 This critical step illuminates the strengths, weaknesses, and opportunities for successful rebranding.
 It also helps prevent missteps that could lead to disastrous rebranding failures.
 A thorough evaluation of your brand’s current condition can help you pinpoint discrepancies between your desired future state and the actual situation.

-This analysis can be used to develop a strategic rebranding plan that aligns with your objectives.
-Brands like Muscle Milk have successfully rebranded themselves using brand audits, demonstrating the importance of this process in achieving transformative change.
+This analysis can inform a strategic rebranding plan that aligns with your objectives.
+Brands like Muscle Milk have successfully rebranded through brand audits, demonstrating the importance of this process in driving transformative change.

 Understanding the Target Audience